pmaddi/pmaddi.github.io/_posts/2014-09-14-food-for-auth.md

 "
 ---

-How do you know that the person logging into your system is the real user?
-Well, you need to use a form of Multi-Factor Authentication.
+How do you know that the person logging into your system is the real user? _Multi-Factor Authentication_.

 According to [wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication):
 > Multi-factor authentication (MFA) is an approach to authentication which requires the presentation of two or more of the three independent authentication factors: a knowledge factor ("something only the user knows"), a possession factor ("something only the user has"), and an inherence factor ("something only the user is")

-The knowlege factor is a given when using a password.
-Over the web, inherence factors (fingerprints, DNA, vessel patterns, etc.) are out of the question.
+The knowlege factor is straightforward--use a password. [(But don't roll your own!)](https://crackstation.net/hashing-security.htm)

+Over the web though, inherence factors such as fingerprints, DNA, and blood vessel patterns are out of the question.

-The key here is the knowlege factor.
+Since wikipedia says we need at least two factors, lets focus on the possesssion factor.
 Get a secure key to your user to verify identity.
-Sounds simple, but
+Sounds simple, but ...

 This means that you need to get a key to your user via a secure system.